ianrasmussen05/programming-languages-2021/report.md

 ### General Programming Languages Topics

 - Multi-paradigm languages:
   - Haskell is close to what one calls "pure functional programming" but there are also multi-paradigm languages such as OCaml and, more recently, Scala and Julia.
-You can pick Julia or Scala and write one or more blogs about how they integrate FP and OO.
+You can pick Julia or Scala and write about how they integrate FP and OO.
 What are the benefits (apart from just having both FP and OO)?
   - In case you have an interest in logic programming (eg PROLOG), there is some interesting literature on building multi-paradigm languages that combine functional and logic programming.

 #### Other Topics

-- ... let me know if you have your own ideas ... the blog is a space where you can be creative ...
+- ... let me know if you have your own ideas ... the report is a space where you can be creative ...

 - Maybe browising through the list of [discussion topics](discussion-topics.md) gives some further ideas.